-The precious metals supply chain has generated vast riches, strengthened the global economy, and shaped civilizations.
+The gold supply chain has generated vast riches, strengthened the global economy, and shaped civilizations.
 Let’s take a look at how the supply chain functions today.

 Rushing for Gold